-As an administrator, you’ll provide schools with instructional leadership, program direction and budget management.
-Our unique program prepares you for this multifaceted role by focusing each semester on one of three key themes: managing a school, developing instructional programs and leading efforts for school improvement.
+As an administrator, you’ll provide schools with instructional leadership, program vision and fiscal management.
+Our unique program prepares you for this multifaceted role by focusing each semester on one of three key themes: leading and managing a school, developing instructional programs and leading efforts for school improvement with a strong focus on culture and climate.
 Courses are taught by professors with expertise in these themes.

 Our fully accredited program is nationally recognized by the Educational Leadership Constituent Council.
 It satisfies requirements for the Connecticut Administrator Test and also paves the way to other advanced degrees and licensures.
-Our accelerated approach is designed to work around the demands of your teaching schedule, and is the only one of its kind in Connecticut that allows you to split your course work between our North Haven Campus and our online community, QU Online.
+Our accelerated approach is designed to work around the demands of your teaching schedule with a hybrid program that combines on-campus classes with select online assignments.

 Curriculum and Requirements